-The Web Accessibility team will review your submission and follow up with possible times for conducting the review.
-Your submission will not be shared outside of the Web Accessibility team at UC Berkeley.
+The Web Accessibility team will review clinic submissions, and follow up with possible times for conducting the review.

-Our Web Access clinics are typically "open," which means that in addition to the website owners/developers, other campus members who have subscribed to our Web Access mailing list are invited to attend.
+Web Access reviews are typically "open," which means that in addition to the product owners/developers, other campus members who have subscribed to our Web Access mailing list are invited to attend.

 Open clinics allow other campus teams to: